 You are trying to induce a state of altered awareness.
 For beginners, dim lighting is essential.
-Incense may be burned (in past centuries incense played a more important role in inducing altered states than it does nowadays.
+Incense may be burned -- in past centuries incense played a more important role in inducing altered states than it does nowadays.
 The reason for this is that the incense was inhaled, thus decreasing the amount of oxygen in the blood stream.
-The brain will enter an altered state during periods of oxygen deprivation, so on health grounds it is not recommended).
+The brain will enter an altered state during periods of oxygen deprivation, so on health grounds it is not recommended.
 Meditation music may be played in the background.
 Just do what feels right for you!

 These are simply the basics.
 Your success at scrying may take days, weeks or months to accomplish, or you may be successful on your first attempt.
-Practice will make perfect, so keep on trying - if you feel that you are at a dead end, try a different scrying medium.
+Practice will make perfect, so keep on trying -- if you feel that you are at a dead end, try a different scrying medium.
 It may help.
-Keep practicing – don’t give up!
+Keep practicing -- don’t give up!

 Return to top of page.

 People have been scrying for centuries, from ancient times through to the modern day.
 One of the most famous during the 16th century CE, and even more renowned nowadays, is Michel de Notredame (Nostradamus (1503 - 1566)), who used a scrying bowl as his medium.